 |Common causes||Angle or side impact (55%)|

-It might be easy to think that taking a less populated back road is safer than a busy one; however, this isn’t necessarily the case in Connecticut.
+It might be easy to think a back road is safer than a busy one; however, this isn’t necessarily the case in Connecticut.
 Many of Connecticut’s roads are over 300 years old.
-Once perfectly suited for horses and buggies, these old roads have become dangerous obstacle courses for gas-powered vehicles, agile motorcycles and bicycles.
+Once perfectly suited for horses and buggies, these old roads are unfitting for many vehicles, agile motorcycles and bicycles.

-As a result, those who drive on Connecticut’s back roads – especially unfamiliar tourists here to see the fall foliage – must be extremely focused at all times.
-Rural roads are famous for narrow lanes, limited shoulders, sharp curves, pavement drop-offs and steep slopes, blind corners and more.
-Back-road drivers who don’t pay close attention may unfortunately face serious consequences.
+Those who drive on Connecticut’s back roads – especially unfamiliar tourists here to see the fall foliage – must maintain focus at all times.
+Rural roads are famous for narrow lanes, limited shoulders, sharp curves, pavement drop-offs and steep slopes, blind corners and other disruptions.

 - Route 6 through Bolton, Andover, Columbia and Coventry (Connecticut drivers may know this road better as “Suicide 6,” thanks to its high rate of crashes).